asifhj/agoric_docker_deployment/README.md

 node_1  | 2021-03-31T10:31:45.201Z block-manager: block 130 begin
 node_1  | 2021-03-31T10:31:45.239Z block-manager: block 130 commit
 ```
-Use -d to detach from the container and run in background.
+Use -d to detach from the container and run in the background.